-Including God in the Search for Mr. Right
+Including God in Your Search for Love

 A lot of people, both women and men, go out into the world on a love mission: To find “Mr. or Miss Right.”
 As time goes by, and often after finding far too many “Mr. and Miss Wrongs,” instead of “The One,” searchers often find themselves settling for “Mr. or Miss Right Now.”
 And that’s usually not a good way to select a mate.
 Why do we do this?
 I believe it is because no one really teaches us how to look for a mate.
 When we reach the age where we are beginning to look around for romantic love, we usually get the “4-1-1” from our friends about how to attract them (And, sadly, this is usually the equivalent of the blind leading the blind).